 In response to the cancellation of many professional conferences, NAfME offers the following professional development resources at no charge:

-- 10 free webinars from NAfME Academy weekly
+- 5 of the most popular webinars from NAfME Academy

 - LIVE Professional Learning Community webinar series delivering timely and targeted topics including advocacy, technology, and what music education will look like this fall

 - 104 Music Educators Journal featured articles are complete with a brief quiz, including 14 directly applicable to teaching online.
-No login required until June 15.
+(NAfME members only — login required.)

 Copyright Information: Distributed Music Recordings Guidelines and Listing from NAfME and NFHS